 I suggest clients make a list of the personal property, household goods and furnishings they, as a couple, own as a starting point.
 Some couples are able to sit down together to make that joint list.
 Working together a couple can walk through their house, garage, vacation property, or business to create a list of things that are valuable and important.
 At that time each is able to receive their important items.
 They are able to set a deadline or time frame in which they will each remove the property to use in their new home or business or place it in a storage unit.

 Complications may arise when someone wants the dining room set inherited or received as a gift from a family member.

 Some couples are not able to work together to create a joint list for a variety of reasons.
 This is where things can become difficult.
 Sometimes they need to go to mediation to get this job done.
-Other times the parties need to work with and through their respective attorney to put together the list, to agree to a value of each item as well as to negotiate how all the personal property, household goods and furnishings will be divided.
+Other times the parties need to work with and through their respective attorney to put together the list, to agree to a value of each item as well as to negotiate how all the personal property, household goods and furnishings will be divided in a divorce.